bryanbraun/bryanbraun.github.io/_posts/2025-02-17-you-cant-fix-a-problem-you-dont-understand.md

 Since then, I've adopted a mantra: **you can't fix a problem you don't understand**.

 It doesn't matter if the "fix" comes from AI, Stack Overflow, or trial-and-error.
-If I don't understand the problem, I feel unsettled until I do.
+If you don't know *why* it works, there's a good chance that it doesn't.